 Her most famous book was called Roughing it in the Bush (1852).
 Her descriptions of daily life and how she dealt with various crises like illness and fire, provide quite a vivid picture of pioneer life and the ingenuity she had to use to survive it and raise her six children.

 Catharine Parr Traill (nee Strickland) was also writing about pioneer life in Canada in the mid-19th century.
 She was born in England in 1802 and emigrated to Canada after she married Thomas Traill in 1832.
 Catharine Parr Traill was also a naturalist.
 She studied specimens of Canadian flowers, grasses and ferns and kept careful notes which she eventually worked into a book called Canadian Wildflowers with illustrations by Susanna Moodie's daughter, Agnes.
 Another botanical work, one of the most extensive at the time, was Studies of Plant Life in Canada (1885).

 Perhaps Traill's most famous book on pioneer life was The Backwoods of Canada published in 1836.
 Here she described the difficulties and challenges of carving out a life in the wilderness.
-Another book, The Canadian Settlers Guide (1855), contained more narratives, recipes and practical advice for anyone considering the hard choice of leaving the comforts of English middle-class life to come to Canada.
+Another book, The Canadian Settlers Guide (1855), contained more narratives, recipes and practical advice for anyone considering the hard choice of leaving the comforts of British middle-class life to come to Canada.
 Here they would have to clear land, build their own houses, travel on primitive trails, nurse their families with home remedies because doctors were too far away to come in an emergency, and preserve enough of the fall harvest to take them through a long, cold winter with no grocery stores at hand.